csctcloud/csctcloud.github.io/docs/connecting/terminal.md

 If you wanted, you could stop here and only work using the terminal and terminal based text editors like `nano`, `emacs` or `vim` - which is best is a [contentious topic](https://xkcd.com/378/){:target="_blank"}!

 Most students will want to continue to the next page to setup Visual Studio Code to connect to the server however.

+If you're planning on working in the terminal, you might want to setup an [SSH configuration file](../additional/ssh-config.md), which will make managing connections to the server a bit easier.